Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 ### Changing history with `--amend` and `rebase`

-***You should only change re-write the history when you haven't pushed the changes to GitHub, or at the very least before you have opened a PR.
-The risk here, is that if someone else has checked out your branch then you re-write the history it will create a lot of confusing conflicts!***
+***You should only change or rewrite the history when you haven't pushed the changes to GitHub, or at the very least before you have opened a PR.
+The risk here is that if someone else has checked out your branch then you re-write the history it will create a lot of confusing conflicts!***

-Keeping the above warning in mind, re-writing the history can be really useful and allows you to keep you history clean and linear, which then makes it easier to review and see what you've done.
+Keeping the above warning in mind, re-writing the history can be really useful and allows you to keep your history clean and linear, which then makes it easier to review and see what you've done.

 Use the 'Amend previous commit' tick box in RStudio or `git commit --amend` to change the previous commit.
 You might do this to fix a typo or add something to the commit message, or maybe you missed a very minor thing from the previous commit, so need to add an extra line or file.